- To generate competitive financial returns over the long term and have a positive and measureable impact on society

 Vice President, Portfolio Manager, Thematic Equities

 Robbie Miles is a co-lead portfolio manager and a vice president with Allianz Global Investors.
 He co-manages the food security strategy and is a member of the Global Thematic team where he researches and develops investment themes globally, with a specific focus on themes aligned to SDGs and other societal goals.
 Earlier in his career at the firm, Mr. Miles was an ESG analyst for six years in San Francisco and London.
 Prior to joining Allianz Global Investors in 2014, he qualified as a Chartered Accountant with PwC.

 Mr. Miles earned a B.A. in environment & business from the University of Leeds.
 He is a Chartered Financial Analyst® (CFA®) Charterholder.
 He began his career in the investment industry in 2010.

-Market Volatility: Local, regional, or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on the portfolio and its investments, including hampering the ability of the portfolio manager(s) to invest the portfolio's assets as intended.
+Market Volatility: Local, regional, or global events such as war, acts of terrorism, the speed of infectious illness or other public health issues, recessions, or other events could have a significant impact on the portfolio and its investments, including hampering the ability of the portfolio manager(s) to invest the portfolio's assets as intended.

-Issuer Risk: The portfolio will be affected by factors specific to the issuers of securities and other instruments in which the fund invests, including actual or perceived changes in the financial condition or business prospects of such issuers.
+Issuer Risk: The portfolio will be affected by factors specific to the issuers of securities and other instruments in which the portfolio invests, including actual or perceived changes in the financial condition or business prospects of such issuers.

-Foreign Investing: Investing in foreign securities subjects the portfolio to additional risks such as increased volatility; currency fluctuations; less liquidity; and political, regulatory, economic, and market risk.
+Foreign Investing: Investing in foreign securities subjects the portfolio to additional risks such as increased volatility, currency fluctuations, less liquidity, and political, regulatory, economic, and market risk.